adnane-ka/shorter-lara/README.md

 # shorter-lara
 a curated list for laravel tricks & tips to write a shorter & cleaner code with laravel built-in features .

+> check the Javascript Version of this file [here](https://github.com/adnane-ka/shorter-js) .

 ##### Laravel Eloquent
 * Customize model table names
 * Increments & decrements